dianadiazc/customer-wa/content/work2/task-7.md

 <img src="../images/lg3.png" alt="drawing" width="600"/>

 4. Select one of the paths to check disk utilization percentage in the last hour.
+It is normal if your Graphed metrics are empty, you have a new environment at this point.

 <img src="../images/lg4.png" alt="drawing" width="800"/>